KiltedCode/khandaria-campaign/sessions/2019/2019-10-17-the-whole-truth.md

 tell them everything. try to dance around questions
 tells `Faleor` he may leave, they will call if I need to testify further or be thrown in jail

-`Guros` asks if we trusted him
+`Gurrus` asks if we trusted him
 tell him we were trying to protect him from being implicated
-`Guros` takes the remaining scrolls
+`Gurrus` takes the remaining scrolls
-`Guros` asks us to just leave everything along with dwarves
+`Gurrus` asks us to just leave everything along with dwarves
 asks us to lay low for several days

 Head towards avenue of silk market, hear screams